Hypotonic Cerebral Palsy

 Developmental milestones like rolling, sitting, and walking are usually delayed.
 Speech and feeding difficulties may also appear due to weak facial and oral muscles.
 Fatigue is another common symptom because movement requires extra effort.

-Additional symptoms may include:
+Other symptoms of hypotonic cerebral palsy may include:

 -